Motor Vehicle Regulations

 - The person in whose name the parking permit is issued shall be held responsible for any violation involving the vehicle.

 - Transfer of a parking decal or temporary permit to another vehicle, possession of stolen or altered decal, or the falsification of a registration form is prohibited.

-- Motor vehicle parking on Wesleyan's Campus is confined to Lots A through W. Restricted lots are posted at the entrances.
+- Motor vehicle parking on Wesleyan’s campus is confined to Posted/Lettered Lots or approved Student areas.
+Restricted lots are posted at the entrances.
 A missing sign does not change the parking status of that particular lot.
 It is the responsibility of the driver to know the University parking regulations.

 Student Parking Lots are at the following locations:

 - K Lot - Between 202 & 230 Washington St